 WordPress.com is a managed platform and has some of the same pitfalls as Wix.
 See here the full details on the difference between WordPress.com and WordPress.org.

 WordPress is the clear winner in terms of usage and popularity.
-It is the largest and most widely used content management system and site builder online in the year 2018.
+It is the largest and most widely used content management system and site builder online.

 Wix is simple and easy to use.
 With its artificial design intelligence (ADI) feature, you can have a tailored and useful site by simply answering some questions and adding some information about who you are and what you do.